BriskenFinancials/use-case-template/cards/UC10000426-L-06-document-payment-formats-required-for-3-banks.md

 # Document payment formats required for 3 banks

-Gather information from the customer on the payment formats required by the three selected banks (e.g. mt940, mt101).
-Confirm the format specifications with the banks to ensure compatibility with sap mbc.
-You will be able to confidently Gather information from the customer on the payment formats required by the three selected banks (e
+Here, the goal is to the transition from 'Validate customer requirements against SAP MBC functionality'.
+Gather information from the customer on the payment formats required by the three selected banks (e.
+G. MT940, MT101).
+Confirm the format specifications with the banks to ensure compatibility with SAP MBC.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-06-top.png)